gdg-yonsei/mlops/README.md

 MLOps with mlflow.

-This repository is based on MLFlow, Docker, Docker-Compose, and various AWS Services.
+This repository is based on MLFlow, Docker, Docker-Compose, MySql and AWS S3.

 > Required Python 3.9, mlflow 1.27.0